Coppell High School: Health Occupations Students of America

 The Coppell HOSA Chapter was nationally recognized as an Outstanding HOSA Chapter for the 2013–2014 school year.

 The Coppell HOSA Public Service Announcement team placed first in the State Leadership Conference in Dallas, Texas (2014-2015).
 The team attended the NLC (National Leadership Conference) in Anaheim, California in June 2015.

-School newspaper, The Sidekick
+School newspaper

 The Sidekick newspaper at CHS is a student-led journalistic platform known for its stories, photos, videos, podcasts and graphics/page design.
-The Sidekicks purpose is to inform, entertain and provide an educational resource for its readers.
-This newspaper is a public forum for student expression, with staff members (with assistance from their adviser) making content decisions.
 The Sidekick is a member of Interscholastic League Press Conference (ILPC), National Scholastic Press Association (NSPA), Southern Interscholastic Press Association (SIPA), Quill and Scroll International Honor Society and Columbia Scholastic Press Association (CSPA).
 For the 2019-20 school year, the program was nationally recognized as an NSPA Pacemaker, CSPA Crown and Dallas Morning News Best Website award winner, in addition to receiving ILPC Gold and Bronze Stars and numerous NSPA Best of Show Awards.